Shop

 Grinkey agrees, “Quads are uniquely Belgian, and I believe they are best done with a nod to the old world.
 Belgian yeast is key, in my opinion.
 Although it can be made in several ways, it is not a Quad if it is not brewed using Belgian yeast.”

-At Ommegang, to tease out the fruity esters they desire from the yeast, Debar says he ferments at higher temperatures over the course of ten days.
-And during the post-package fermentation, or bottle conditioning, the beer is held in a warm cellar for an additional ten to fourteen days before being released.
+At Ommegang, Debar says he ferments at higher temperatures over ten days to tease out the fruity esters they desire from the yeast.
+During post-package fermentation or bottle conditioning, they hold the beer in a warm cellar for an additional ten to fourteen days before being released.

-It’s the art of classic Belgian yeast playing off the darker crystal malts that Camacho looks for when brewing a quad.
+Camacho looks for the art of classic Belgian yeast playing off the darker crystal malts when brewing a quad.

 What’s the Typical Quad Appearance, Aroma, and Flavor?